Age UK Wigan Borough relies on volunteers to help us offer vital services in the local community. Would you like to lend a hand?

 It depends on the volunteer role you are interested in.
 Some people give an hour a week, other people do more.

 Volunteers are needed to help maintain records and the service's database.
-The Team is also seeking a volunteer to do home visits and assist people will completing forms.
+The Team is also seeking volunteers to do home visits and assist people with completing forms.
 This person would need to provide their own transport.
-All vacancies would ideally be available on Thursdays and/or Fridays.
+Training will be given.

-Volunteers are currently required to assist with the Advocacy Service on Mondays, Wednesdays, Thursdays and Fridays.
+Volunteers are currently required to assist with the Advocacy Service on Mondays, Wednesdays, Thursdays and Fridays, supporting people to have their views heard.

 For more information about any of these volunteering roles, contact us.